boers14/GravityPlatformer/README.md

-GravityPlatformer
 A puzzle game where the puzzles revolve around switching around the gravity to get the key to open the door.
+R to restart a level if the player character is softlocked.